Hurricane And Storm Prep For Your Dog & Pets

 - As far as storage goes, be sure to keep items that can be damaged if wet, in waterproof containers.

-5. For carsick or easily stressed animals, consult with your vet BEFORE a weather emergency to see if there’s anything you can do to help relieve their symptoms, in the event you do have to relocate to a shelter.
+- For carsick or easily stressed animals, consult with your vet BEFORE a weather emergency to see if there’s anything you can do to help relieve their symptoms in the event you do have to relocate to a shelter.

-6. Create an alternative potty area for puppies and dogs who don’t appreciate torrential rains, strong winds, or even snow.
-You know who I’m talking about: puppies, older dogs, small dogs, dogs who just don’t love the cold (my rat terrier, Jilly!).
-Before a storm hits my area, I teach my students to get a construction-type trash bag and duct tape it to the floor of their garage (No garage?
+- Create an alternative potty area for puppies and dogs who don’t appreciate torrential rains, strong winds, or even snow.
+You know who I’m talking about: puppies, older dogs, small dogs, and dogs who just don’t love the cold (my daughter’s rat terrier, Jilly!).
+Before a storm hits my area, I tell my students to get one (more if you own a larger dog!) construction-type trash bag, and duct tape it to the floor of their garage (No garage?
 Use a covered area on your front or back porch).
-Then they throw some mulch or cedar chips on it (or go the wee wee pad route!) and voilà!
-They have a spot for their dog to potty.
-Practice this ahead of time – by taking your dog out to it – on leash helps you focus him on the location – and use your usual “go potty” command.
-Most likely, he’ll give you a “Have you lost your mind?” look.
-Act like you haven’t, but if he won’t go, bring him back in the house and try again later.
-Keep a close eye on him during that time!
-If you have a puppy OR a dog that would rather use the, ahem, ‘indoor’ facilities, then perhaps crating them until you go back to the potty spot would be a wise decision.
-For reluctant dogs, you may want to leave a bit of ‘evidence’ in the potty area, so that on the next trip out there, your dog will have a reminder of his last visit.
-Understand that getting him to use it the first time is the challenge.
-After that, you’re home free.
+Next, they throw some mulch or cedar chips on it (or go the wee wee pad route!) and voilà: They have a spot for their dog to potty.

 AFTER A STORM